PUC Docket Proceedings

 - In September 2019, Hawaiian Electric Company filed their Advanced Rate Design Strategy.
 The document explores advanced rate designs and how they will impact customer choice and participation through an evolution in rate design and enable and sustain progress on State energy goals.

-- In April 2020, the Commission announced plans to schedule a status conference with the Hawaiian Electric Companies’ to discuss the immediate impacts resulting from the rapidly developing COVID-19 situation.
+- In April 2020, the PUC announced plans to schedule a status conference with the Hawaiian Electric Companies’ to discuss the immediate impacts resulting from the rapidly developing COVID-19 situation.
 Procedural schedules for the DER Program Track, Advanced Rate Design Track, and the Technical Track were set forth.
-The Commission also expanded the Customer Grid Supply Plus program for Hawaii island by 5 MW, for a total program capacity of 12 MW (Order No. 37066).
+The PUC also expanded the Customer Grid Supply Plus program for Hawaii island by 5 MW, for a total program capacity of 12 MW (Order No. 37066).

 Performance-Based Regulation (PBR) – Docket No. 2018-0088